Wentzville, Missouri: Economy

-The city's major employer is General Motors which has a full size van and small truck assembly plant located there, called Wentzville Assembly.
+The city's major employer is General Motors, at its full-size van and small truck assembly plant Wentzville Assembly.

-One of the city's largest employers, from 2013 to 2017, was Serco.
+One of the city's largest employers from 2013 to 2017 was Serco.
 The British-based company was awarded a five-year contract in 2013 to manage the implementation of the Affordable Care Act.
-As a result of the contract, Serco opened its Affordable Care Act application processing facility in Wentzville in August of that same year in the building that was formerly home to the US Fidelis call center.
-The Wentzville Serco facility attracted national attention in 2014 after whistle-blower allegations revealed that workers spent large amounts of time sleeping or playing games due to lack of work.

-At its peak, Serco employed approximately 1,500 employees in Wentzville.
-In 2018, Serco announced its closure of the Wentzville processing center to coincide with the end of its five-year contract with the Centers for Medicaid and Medicare Services.
-Closing of the facility resulted in a loss of 850 jobs.
+As a result, Serco opened its ACA application processing facility in Wentzville in August that year in the building that was formerly home to the US Fidelis call center.
+The Wentzville Serco facility attracted national attention in 2014 after whistleblower allegations revealed that workers spent large amounts of time sleeping or playing games due to lack of work.
+At its peak, Serco employed about 1,500 people in Wentzville.
+In 2018, Serco announced the closure of the Wentzville processing center to coincide with the end of its contract with the Centers for Medicaid and Medicare Services.
+The closure resulted in a loss of 850 jobs.

 Wentzville hosts the annual St. Charles County Fair and the St. Louis Renaissance Festival, which are held at Rotary Park.

 Top employers

-According to Wentzville's 2020 Popular Annual Financial Report, the top employers in the city were:
+According to Wentzville's 2020 Popular Annual Financial Report, its top employers were: